Frequently Asked Questions

 How do I submit the FAFSA?

 You may file your FAFSA anytime after January 1st of each year.
 The FAFSA can be submitted online at www.fafsa.ed.gov.
 If you are filing a renewal application, you will be required to log on with your assigned PIN.
 As of May 10th 2015 students will be required to switch to an USER ID and PASSWORD.
-For more information visit the link below:
+Learn more about the IDs.

 You may request a paper application be sent to you by calling 1-800-4FEDAID.
 Allow four to six weeks for the FAFSA to be processed if you mail the paper application and two to three weeks if you file the FAFSA online.